-The purpose of this guide is to point out some of the furnishings in the Schuyler House and what is known about them.
-We do not know exactly what each room in the house looked like, but we have an idea of some of the items in the house and how the homes of that time were furnished.
-We also rely on the architecture and archaeological material that has been found around the grounds and in the house.
+The purpose of this guide is to discuss some of the furnishings in the Schuyler House and what is known about them.
+We do not know exactly what each room in the house looked like, but we have an idea of some of the objects in the house and how the homes of that time were furnished.
+We also rely on the architectural and archaeological material that has been found around the grounds and in the house.
 The furnishings are typical period pieces except for only a very few original Schuyler family objects.
+The furnishing plan for the house, was done in large part by Miss Vera Craig of the National Park Service, who assisted Mrs. John F. Kennedy with the redecorating of the White House, Washington, DC in 1963.

 The beautiful country home of General Philip Schuyler, considered to be one of the finest on the east coast, was deliberately burned by the British in 1777.
-When British General Burgoyne offered his apologies to General Schuyler for the destruction, he replied that "I would have done the same."
+British General Burgoyne in a speech before the House of Commons sometime later, described meeting General Schuyler: "I expressed to General Schuyler my regret at the event which had happened, and the reasons which had occasioned it.
+He desired me to think no more it, saying that the reason justified it, according to the rules of war."

 General Schuyler was fortunate that one of his lumber mills had not been burned by the British.
 The house you see today was constructed in 29 days in November 1777.
-Window glass, nails as well as the large lock on the front door, were salvaged in the ruins to be used in the new construction.
-Glass and nails (which were made by hand) were not easy to get, especially during a war.
+Nails as well as the large lock and the brass door knocker on the front door, were salvaged in the ruins to be used in the new construction.
+Hand blown window glass, which came from Schenectady, and nails which were made by hand were not easy to get, especially during a war.